pwilmart/ASMS-2013_search-engine-comparison/README.md

 ---

-# An unbiased comparison of peptide identification performance between SEQUEST, Mascot, and X!Tandem (circa 2013).
+# An unbiased comparison of peptide identification performance between SEQUEST, Mascot, and X!Tandem

 ## Phillip A. Wilmarth, William J. Rathje, and Larry L. David